-- Game Session 1. - Speeches by Joffre, Moltke, Conrad, and Sukhomlinov on plans for mobilization; speech by Lloyd George on Britain's attitude toward the European crisis.
+- Game Session 1. - Speeches by Joffre, Moltke, Conrad, and Sukhomlinov on plans for mobilization; speech by Lloyd George on Britain's attitude toward the European crisis. - Remember that, if you are giving a speech during this session, then your paper is due before class begins.

-- Game Session 2. - Speeches by Poincaré, Bethmann, Berchtold, Sazonov, and Grey (perhaps others), either declaring war or announcing neutrality.
+- Game Session 2. - Speeches by Poincaré, Bethmann, Berchtold, Sazonov, Grey, Ismail Enver Pasha, (perhaps others), either declaring war or announcing neutrality. - Reminder: if you are giving a speech during this session, then your paper is due before class begins.